IRL2/nanover-server-py/python-libraries/narupa-server/README.md

-Narupa-server meta-package
+NanoVer-server meta-package
 ==========================

-Install the server side conda packages for narupa.
+Install the server side conda packages for nanover.
 This package does not install anything by itself.
-However, it does depend on the different narupa conda packages.
+However, it does depend on the different nanover conda packages.